openstack/openstack-manuals/doc/admin-guide-cloud/source/shared_file_systems_manage_and_unmanage_share.rst

 =========================

-To ``manage`` a share means that an administrator rather than a share driver manages the storage life cycle.
+To ``manage`` a share means that an administrator rather than a share driver manages the storage lifecycle.
 This approach is appropriate when an administrator already has the custom non-manila share with its size, shared file system protocol, export path and so on, and administrator wants to register it in the Shared File System service.